LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/tools.rst

 GPU Kernels
 +++++++++++
 The `src/crappy/tool/image_processing/kernels.cu` file contains the default kernels to use with :mod:`pycuda`.
-They're used by the :ref:`GPU Correl Tool` if no other kernel file is provided.
+They're used by the :class:`~crappy.tool.image_processing.GPUCorrelTool` if no other kernel file is provided.

 Video Extenso Tool
 ++++++++++++++++++